-We were able to calculate dose distributions affected by actual setup errors of entire fractions for three patients undergoing radiotherapy.
-We were able to assess the dose distributions of the radiotherapy plan with setup errors and found the following: the setup errors affected the dose around the beam edges; the DVHs, V95s, and the mean doses for the CTVs were mostly unchanged, and a part of the spinal cord in two of the cases received a dose that was changed by 5 - 10% in the plan with setup errors.
+Dose distribution affected by actual setup errors of entire fractions were calculated for the three cases.
+We were able to assess the dose distributions of the plan with setup errors and found the following: the setup errors affected the dose around the beam edges, the DVHs, V95s and mean doses for the CTVs were mostly unchanged, and a part of the spinal cord of two of the cases had the dose changed by 5 - 10% due to setup errors.